nonblocking/mashroom-content/README.md

 ![Media Library](media-library-app.png)

-### Strapi
+### Other Content Providers

-To use Strapi 4.x as content provider add
+To switch the provider just change the *provider* property of the *Mashroom Content Services* plugin.

+For example for the [Strapi Provider](packages/mashroom-content-provider-strapi/README.md) just add the plugin:

  * @mashroom-content/mashroom-content-provider-strapi

-to your dependencies and use a config like this:
+and update the config like this:

 ```json
 {